KhanhEK2846/Make-outline-from-images/README.md

 ### Note:
   - Your computer must have python pre-installed
-  - Your computer need install Pillow to run this code
+  - Your computer need install CV2 to run this code
   - Put your images into input folder.